ecogice/vrmod-x64/README.md

 - Ensure your system supports **GMod x64**.
 - On native Linux, run the following script first:
      [GModCEFCodecFix](https://github.com/solsticegamestudios/GModCEFCodecFix)
--Please note that only ALVR is now supported.
+- Please note that only ALVR is now supported.

 **Installation:**